sybrew/the-seo-framework/readme.txt

 		* Sitemap:
 			* The sitemap `lastmod` option no longer listens to Post Dates settings.
 But now only to its own specific setting.
 		* Feeds:
-			* Default link back to source in feed content no longer check settings.
+			* Default link back to source in feed content no longer checks settings.
 Instead, it uses the default WordPress permalink.
 		* Layout:
 			* Character counters on term edit pages have been moved to the left.
 	* **Improved:**